alievk/avatarify-python/README.md

 Copy your avatars into `avatars` folder.
 Crop pictures to make them square.
 Prefer pictures with uniform background.

 ## Run
 Your web cam must be plugged-in.
-You can choose your camera by changing `CAMID` in `run*.sh` script.
+You can choose your camera by changing `CAMID` in `scripts/settings.sh` script.

 #### Linux
 Run: